ryweal/fastify-ioc/README.md

       server.log.info(`server listening on ${address}`)
     })
 ```
-Sending a GET request at / or /foo will output 'payload'
+Sending a GET request at / or /foo will output 'payload'.

+You can define plugins for a module.
+Here we add swagger to the RootModule.
+Swagger documentation at /doc will show two endpoints GET / and GET /foo.

+If you have more complex initialisation to make, you can implement OnInit,
+and have a direct access to the FastifyInstance before loading of plugins, hooks, routes and submodules.

-## Dependency injection
+## 3. Dependency injection

 A class can define as injectable using @Injectable